untodesu/voxelius/docs/dev/modding/api-blocks.md

 #### Albedo

-Each texture slot is a list of textures used by the engine as either randomized-by-position variations, or as an animation frames if `animated` field is assigned `true`
+Each texture slot is a list of textures.
+The engine uses them as position-randomized variations, or as animation frames when `animated` is `true`.

 #### Masks

 Each texture slot can have a mask texture used by the engine for certain purposes.
-Each color channel of an RGBA mask texture can (and will in the future) be used for some per-face logic
+Each color channel of an RGBA mask texture can (and will in the future) drive per-face logic.

 |Channel|Designation|Description|
 |----|----|----|